Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), the financial reporting requirements for commercial entities and financial institutions in Bulgaria are stipulated in EU Directives and Regulations, which are then transposed into Bulgarian national laws.
-The main applicable national laws are the Accountancy Act of 2015 and the Independent Financial Audit Act of 2016.
+As a Member State of the European Union (EU), Bulgaria’s financial reporting and auditing requirements are primarily derived from EU Directives and Regulations, which are transposed into national legislation.
+The principal legal instruments governing accounting and auditing are the Accountancy Act of 2015 and the Independent Financial Audit Act of 2016.

-All other entities are required to apply the National Accounting Standards set by the Ministry of Finance.
-Entities that were applying IFRS before and that are not considered public interest entities as of 2017 may choose to apply the National Accounting Standards.
-IFRS for SME has not been adopted and there are no immediate plans to adopt the standard for application in Bulgaria.
+All other entities are required to apply National Accounting Standards established by the Ministry of Finance, although entities that previously applied IFRS may continue to do so under certain conditions.
+The IFRS for SMEs has not been adopted in Bulgaria, and there are no immediate plans for its adoption.

-Article 9 of the Independent Financial Audit Act of 2016 requires audits to be conducted in accordance with ISA and other pronouncements issued by the IAASB.
+The Independent Financial Audit Act of 2016 governs audit practice in Bulgaria and requires that all statutory audits be conducted in accordance with International Standards on Auditing (ISA) and other pronouncements issued by the International Auditing and Assurance Standards Board (IAASB).

 -